nawkboy/auctionCode/README.md

 # Abbreviated Setup Procedures

-IMPORTANT: Only a few people in the class need to setup the example auction code on their laptops.
-If setting up the auction code on your laptop is out of your comfort zone, please don't worry about it.
+***Only a few people in the class need to setup the example auction code on their laptops.*** If setting up the auction code on your laptop is out of your comfort zone, please don't worry about it.

 ### Install JDK